Ryan-Hardiman/ClimbR/README.md

-# islandclimbing
+# ClimbR

 <!-- badges: start -->
 <!-- badges: end -->

-{islandclimbing} is a work in progress R package and shiny app to accompany the book *Guernsey Trad* by James Burton.
+{ClimbR} is a work in progress R package and shiny app to accompany the book *Guernsey Trad* by James Burton.
 This app is for non-commercial use.